-Officials from the Department of Corrections indicated no impact on their agency as a result of this initiative.
+Officials from the Department of Corrections indicated the impact on their agency as a result of this initiative is unknown.
+They deferred to the Office o Administration-Division of Facilities Management, Design and Construction to address property issues and any resulting fiscal impact on behalf of state agencies.